Coping with the Holiday Season When You're Feeling Down

 It’s no secret that this time of year can usher in tremendous joy and celebration.
 For many of us, this is a wonderful time to get together with family and friends from Thanksgiving through the New Year.

-And depending on your current life circumstances, this can also be a time of pain.
-Sometimes the pain has to do with the stress of shopping or financial concerns.
+Depending on your current life circumstances, this can also be a time of pain.
+Sometimes, the pain has to do with the stress of shopping or financial concerns.
 Family conflicts may become more intense, breakups are more common, and some people experience general sadness around this time of the year just because of the overcast skies.
-We call these “triggers” and they can happen to any of us.
+We call these “triggers,” and they can happen to any of us.

 I want to talk to you about some of the more common triggers and offer some tips to help you cope if, for any reason, you are feeling additional stress and anxiety this holiday season.